 - A/B testing different audiences will show you which audience is most likely to engage with your ad, click your CTA, make a purchase, among other KPIs.

 Use that data to improve your social media ROI.
 You can analyze tons of data to determine your best buyer persona.
 But ultimately, it boils down to seeking out four categories — demographic, geographic, interests, and behavior.
+You can also use a sprout social competitor to make managing social media easy!

 From this data, you may formulate your buyer persona as a 30-year-old male from Munich who loves to work out and posts gym pictures almost every day.
 Alternatively, your buyer persona could be a 21-year-old female from San Francisco who’s starting a small business and has just put up an Instagram account for her brand.